 The modified individual entry age normal cost method of valuation was used in determining actuarial liabilities and normal cost.
-This method was effective with the October 1, 1997 actuarial valuation for the 1998 fiscal year.
 Under this method, the present value of future normal cost equals the present value of all future benefits less the present value of future employee contributions less the greater of the actuarial accrued liability or the actuarial value of assets where the total cost is not less than zero.

-As of October 1, 1997, the unfunded actuarial accrued liability is zero.
-Currently, changes in actuarial assumptions and methods, plan amendments for actives and actuarial gains and losses are amortized as a level percent of pay over 20 years.
+Changes in actuarial assumptions and methods, plan amendments for actives and actuarial gains and losses are amortized as a level percent of pay over 20 years.
 Plan amendments for retirees are amortized over 15 years.